ramirezraph/JobBoards/README.md

 # JobBoards - PJLI Connex
-A user-friendly web application that enhances the job search experience for both job seekers and hiring managers!
+A web application that enhances the job search experience for both job seekers and hiring managers!

 ### Technologies:
 - C#, .NET 7